ankraft/onem2mlib/README.md

 In general, the *get()* method creates a new or retrieves an existing resource.

 	ae = AE(cse, resourceName='aeName')
-	# do more modifications here
+	# set more attributes here
 	ae.get()

 The last example also creates a new &lt;AE> resource in the CSE, but does it explicitly.
 It fails in case a resource with the same name already exists.

 	ae = AE(cse, resourceName='aeName')
-	# do more modifications here
+	# set more attributes here
 	ae.createInCSE()

 ### Add a &lt;container> resource to an &lt;AE>